 The bathroom, tucked behind the headboard wall, was larger than many hotel rooms I’ve been in.
 On one side was a louvered closet with drawer and hanging space, a luscious terry robe and a safety box for valuables.
 On the opposite side were a compartmentalized rainfall shower and enclosed toilet.
 Between the two were a dual vanity and deep soaking tub.
 My butler had cautioned that the L’Occitane toiletries were aromatic, but I assured her I would enjoy them.
 The Nizuc-branded, biodegradable mosquito repellant was a comforting touch, but I didn’t get bitten even without it.

-Unlike many resort hotels, NIZUC has no buffet dining.
+Unlike many resort hotels, Nizuc Resort & Spa has no buffet dining.
 Instead, six distinctive restaurants, each with its own kitchen and gourmet chef, offer an array of global cuisine, so I didn’t feel as though I was eating the same food at every meal.
 At the open-air Ni, which overlooks the beach, small dishes are instilled with bold Peruvian flavors.
 The Mediterranean-inspired menu at Terra Nostra runs from casual to elegant with wood-fired pizzas, handmade pastas and more.
 The Chilean sea bass I ordered was accompanied by tomato confit, herb sauce with pesto beans and spinach mousse.

 Also on the property are two white-sand beaches and five swimming pools; one of each is reserved for adults only.
 The spa is ESPA-branded, the fitness center is top-notch and the boutique is loaded with designer goods.